What Is the Clip Tool?

 The clipping layer must be a polygon.
 But the input layer can be points, lines, or polygons.

 The Clip Tool and Intersect Tool achieve the same results.
-But the main difference from the Intersect Tool is how it only retains the attributes from the input layer.
+However, the main difference from the Intersect Tool is that it only retains the attributes from the input layer.

 The Clip Tool is not just for vector